 This module will discuss how we can have confidence that a program does what it claims to do, using unit testing and debugging strategies.
+It may be considered optional and skipped if you are speedrunning Hoon School.

 If you avoid changing a section of code for fear of awakening the demons therein, you are living in fear.
 If you stay in the comfortable confines of the small section of the code you wrote or know well, you will never write legendary code.
 All code was written by humans and can be mastered by humans.